 We strummed a few chords and got a warmth and sustain that seemed to belong to a pricier guitar.
 However, the Alvarez Artist 30CE Folk is truly affordable and will be a great choice for students and singer/songwriters.

 Alvarez did a great job with the tonewoods selected.
-The Sapele back and sides delivered a resonant tone that had great projection, also due to the Sitka top.
+The Sapele back and sides, and Sitka top delivered a resonant tone with great projection.
 This was impressive considering the low price of this instrument.

 Other features that also suggest a pricier guitar include chrome Alvarez tuning machines, a bone nut and saddle, spruce bracing, and built-in Alvarez SYS250 electronics.

-We plugged this Alvarez into our Roland amp to test out the electronics.
-We got straightforward acoustic amplification that did a good job of translating the round acoustic tone of this instrument.
+Plugging this Alvarez into our Roland amp to test out the electronics, we got straightforward acoustic amplification that did a good job of translating the round acoustic tone of this instrument.

-Verdict: The Alvarez Artist 30CE Folk acoustic guitar gives you a nice present tone that projects well and a comfortable mahogany neck.
-With a built in Alvarez preamp for acoustic amplification, this guitar comes at a great price and features for beginners.
+Verdict: The Alvarez Artist 30CE Folk acoustic guitar gives you a nice present tone that projects well, with a comfortable mahogany neck.
+With a built-in Alvarez preamp for acoustic amplification, this guitar’s price and features make it an ideal choice for beginners.

 Fantastic quality with added comfort.